mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/symbolic/symbolic-reachability.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

-First, we implement cycle detection for a set of vertices :math:`V` by determining the largest subset :math:`U` of :math:`V` such that every vertex in :math:`U` has a predecessor in :math:`U`, as presented in Algorithm~\ref{alg:cycles}.
+First, we implement cycle detection for a set of vertices :math:`V` by determining the largest subset :math:`U` of :math:`V` such that every vertex in :math:`U` has a predecessor in :math:`U`, as presented in the *Cycle detection* algorithm below.
 If :math:`U` satisfies this condition then every vertex in :math:`U` is part of a cycle.

 Cycle detection